-INSTRUMENTATION FOR LANDSLIDE MONITORING
+2 INSTRUMENTATION FOR LANDSLIDE MONITORING

-The critical data that are required from a slope monitoring program are the water level(s) in the slope and the depth and rate of movement.
-There is a wide array of instrumentation used, ranging from simple, mechanical devices to sophisticated electronic equipment.
+The critical data required from a slope monitoring program are the water level(s) in the slope, and the depth and rate of movement.
+There is a wide array of instrumentation available, ranging from simple, mechanical devices to sophisticated electronic equipment.